Design of super bass in active speakers

 Speakers can be divided into open, closed, inverted, horn, and other types of deformation based on various structures.
 The author believes that the combination of inverted and labyrinth, and the push-pull form of the speaker can achieve the effect of taking both volume and performance into consideration.
 The inverted form improves the efficiency of the bass, and the labyrinth extends the path of the sound, which is equivalent to increasing the volume of the speaker in disguise.
 The push-pull mode of the two speakers undoubtedly increases the energy of the bass.
 Figure 9 is a conceptual diagram of this speaker.
 This method is also called the dual drive mode.
 Mitsubishi Corporation has successfully used it in the subwoofer system of TV sets.
 Two identical speakers are used in the speaker.
 Inverted connection.
 The impedance is half of that of a single speaker, and the resonance frequency is the same as that of a single speaker.
 In theory, this method can reproduce the same frequency of low frequency.
 Only half the volume of a single speaker is needed.
 It can also offset homogeneous nonlinear distortion.
 The disadvantage is that the design and adjustment are very complicated, so it is easier to achieve mass production by using plastic materials with very good performance consistency.

-- Biliary duct 2A3C Class A amplifier
+- Experiment of 2-in-1 single-ended Class A tube amplifier

-- LM4902 differential input audio amplifier circuit
+- LM4903/4905 high gain audio amplifier circuit

 - Active speaker amplifier circuit

-- Homemade multimedia active speaker 02
+- Homemade multimedia active speaker 01

 - A cost-effective active speaker 01